Pah Homestead: History

-Designed by Edward Mahoney & Sons, the house is an Italianate villa, constructed of brick rendered with cement to imitate stone.
 The Pah featured verandahs, balconies and a central tower with a viewing room at the top to give a 360-degree view of the landscape.
-The house enjoyed vista to One Tree Hill to the north, Mount Smart to the east and the Manukau Harbour to the south.
+The house has views to One Tree Hill to the north, Mount Smart to the east and the Manukau Harbour to the south.
 The viewing room was equipped with a telescope.
-The main rooms are distinguished by high quality plaster ceilings, Italian marble fireplaces, parquet floors with inlaid borders and finely chased metal fixtures to the doors.
+The main rooms are distinguished by high quality plaster ceilings, Italian marble fireplaces, parquet floors with inlaid borders and finely chased metal fixtures to the doors.Williamson had dreamed of creating a family dynasty with this estate as its symbol, however following the stock market crash in 1886 Williamson was forced to sell this property, which was subsequently divided up for development.
+After Williamson's death in 1888, the lavish establishment was taken over by the Bank of New Zealand.